 We may from time to time face allegations that we have infringed the trademarks, copyrights, patents, and other intellectual property rights of third parties, including from our competitors or non-practicing entities, or may learn of possible infringement to our trademarks, copyrights, patents, and other intellectual property.
-We could also be subject to lawsuits where consumers and dealers posting content on the "Questions" section of our website disseminate materials that infringe the intellectual property rights of third parties.
+We could also be subject to lawsuits where consumers and dealers posting content on our websites disseminate materials that infringe the intellectual property rights of third parties.
 We have encountered lawsuits in the past containing allegations of intellectual property infringement.
-For example, in December 2015, Trader Corporation, or Trader, alleged that we infringed its copyright in 196,740 photos of cars that were uploaded onto our Canadian website.
-Trader sought statutory and punitive damages of approximately CAD\$ 99 million along with a permanent injunction prohibiting us from reproducing any other photos in which Trader owns copyright without Trader's consent.
-On April 6, 2017, the Commercial List of the Ontario Superior Court, or the Commercial List, granted an order declaring that we infringed Trader's copyright in 152,532 photos and awarded Trader statutory damages of CAD\$ 305,064 in the aggregate, but dismissed Trader's claim for punitive damages and a permanent injunction.
-Following release of the decision, the parties agreed that there would be no legal fees or interest payable.
-In addition, the parties agreed that neither would appeal the decision of the Commercial List.